Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 November 2024 20.27.53 UTC
+- WIB: Jumat, 8 November 2024 21.24.19 UTC
-- WITA: Jumat, 8 November 2024 21.27.53 UTC
+- WITA: Jumat, 8 November 2024 22.24.19 UTC
-- WIT: Jumat, 8 November 2024 22.27.53 UTC
+- WIT: Jumat, 8 November 2024 23.24.19 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship